Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

   - Metrics

-    - Function with the largest signature takes 1 argument, while the median is 0.
+    - Function with the most significant signature takes 1 argument, while the median is 0.
-    - The largest function has 14 statements in it, while the median is 4.
+    - The most significant function has 14 statements in it, while the median is 4.
     - The most complex function has a cyclomatic complexity value of 5 while the median is 2.

   - One unused variable
-    - sound9 on line 23/index.js
+    - sound9 located at line 23/index.js

 - [Bootstrap - v4.1.1](https://getbootstrap.com/docs/4.1/getting-started/introduction/ "Bootstrap Official Site")